 The Phil Lind Initiative

-The 2024 series on “Pop Politics” the Phil Lind Initiative takes a look at “pop politics” through the lens of artists who have used their craft to take a political stance.
-Voicing the experience of refugees and the LGBTQ2+ community, demanding climate justice, questioning income inequality, and uplifting marginalized communities, our speakers have tackled many of the defining debates of American political life and used their creative outputs as acts of connection, of resistance, and of survival.
-The 2024 series Pop Politics offers a novel and nuanced exploration of how pop culture has influenced and shaped how we understand, experience, and practice politics in the United States.
+The 2024 series on “Pop Politics” took a look through the lens of artists who have used their craft to take a political stance.
+Voicing the experience of refugees and the LGBTQ2+ community, demanding climate justice, questioning income inequality, and uplifting marginalized communities, the speakers tackled many of the defining debates of American political life and used their creative outputs as acts of connection, of resistance, and of survival.

 The 2021 series onThe Anti-Democratic Turn examined emerging fault lines in U.S. democracy and their wide-ranging implications for democracy everywhere.
 Virtual events featured prominent authors and journalists including Michael Sandel, Charles Blow, Anne Applebaum, Timothy Snyder, and Danielle Allen.

-Our 2020 series explored the theme, “Thinking While Black,” with visits from some of the world’s leading intellectuals on the topic: Claudia Rankine, Ta-Nehisi Coates, Roxane Gay, Jesmyn Ward, and Ibram X. Kendi.
+The 2020 series explored the theme, “Thinking While Black,” with visits from some of the world’s leading intellectuals on the topic: Claudia Rankine, Ta-Nehisi Coates, Roxane Gay, Jesmyn Ward, and Ibram X. Kendi.

-Our 2019 series, “America and the Climate Crisis,” included visits from some of the foremost U.S. intellectuals on the climate crisis.
+The 2019 series, “America and the Climate Crisis,” included visits from some of the foremost U.S. intellectuals on the climate crisis.

 The 2018 series examined “The Unravelling of the Liberal Order,”.